NH Bill Actions

 The Docket Description will provide the date, time, and location of the upcoming hearing.

-Check to see if your Representatives are showing up to vote, and how they voted on roll call votes on the House or Senate floor.
+Check to see if your Representatives are showing up to vote and how they voted on roll call votes on the House or Senate floor, find bill details, and access hearing and floor vote schedules:

 General Court of New Hampshire roll call votes: gencourt.state.nh.us/nhgcrollcalls